jincykp/tastybite_app/README.md

 - Fully responsive layout
 - Accurate UI matching the Figma design
 - Navigation between screens
+  - Tapping a popular recipe card on the Home Screen navigates to the Recipe Detail Screen
 - Reusable widgets and components
 - Dummy/static content (no backend)
 - Clean and structured codebase